-Trading Advisor: ReSolve Asset Management SEZC (Cayman) is the Fund's trading advisor.
+Trading Advisor: ReSolve Asset Management SEZC (Cayman) is the Fund's futures trading advisor.

-Portfolio Managers: Andrew Butler, Chief Investment Officer of the Sub-Advisor; Michael Philbrick, CEO of the Trading Advisor; Adam Butler, Chief Investment Officer of the Trading Advisor; and Rodrigo Gordillo, President of the Trading Advisor, are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
-Andrew Butler has served the Fund in this capacity since April 2021.
+Portfolio Managers: Andrew Butler, Chief Investment Officer of the Sub-Advisor; Michael Philbrick, CEO of the Futures Trading Advisor; Adam Butler, Chief Investment Officer of the Futures Trading Advisor; and Rodrigo Gordillo, President of the Futures Trading Advisor, are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Andrew Butler has served the Fund in the capacity of portfolio manager since April 2021.
 Mr. Philbrick has served the Fund in this capacity since April 2021 and previously served as a portfolio manager of the Fund from February 2018 to April 2020.
 Adam Butler and Mr. Gordillo have served the Fund in this capacity since February 2018.